TheVirtuoid/fwjs-deck/README.md

 # Fun With JavaScript - 'Deck' classes

-This repository is for the 'Dwck' classes used in the Fun with JavaScript series.
+This repository is for the 'Deck' classes used in the Fun with JavaScript series.

 ## Versions